 Additional software requirements must be met as outlined in the Software section.
-For more information about connecting to our network please visit the page about Internet Access.
+For more information about connecting to our network please visit the page linked below.

 Yes.
 Wireless Internet access is provided at various locations throughout each campus.
-Please visit the Wireless Internet section of the Internet Access page for details.
+Please visit the page below for details.

 No. Installing a wireless router can not only cause connectivity issues within the ResNet, but once discovered will be blocked from the network.

 With a new technology being implemented, Network Authenticated Login, each device will have certain criteria that must be met in order for that device to connect to the University's Network.
 This login will consist of the students e-mail userID and e-mail password.
 This will help to eliminate issues caused by external devices, such as wireless routers, from causing problems on the University's Networks.

 NOTE: No Equipment other than a Personal Computer should ever be connected to the Troy University Network.

 Troy University provides each residential student with the right to install and use anti-virus software.